chandani-kumari-rru/Forensic-Tools/README.md

 A curated collection of **Digital Forensics, Cyber Forensics, and Incident Response tools**, organized by their primary forensic use case.
 > `Stages of Digital Forensic`: Identification --> Preservation --> Collection --> Analysis --> Documentation --> Presentation --> Review
-> **Note:** Always verify tool versions, licenses, and acquisition procedures before using any forensic tool in a real investigation.
-Preserve original evidence and work on forensic copies whenever possible.

 ---
 # 🔎 Quick Review Forensic Tools